szcompressor/DeepSZ/README.md

 - Then, please change line 40 and line 51 of “train_val.prototxt” to match your imagenet_mean.binaryproto and your ImageNet validation file location.

-- After that, please download AlexNet model into DeepSZ root directory.
+- After that, please download AlexNet model into DeepSZ root directory:
 ```
 wget https://eecs.wsu.edu/~dtao/deepsz/caffenet_pruned.caffemodel
 ```

-- Finally, you can launch DeepSZ using the below command
+- Finally, please use the below command to run DeepSZ to compress the network and test the accuracy with the decompressed model:
 ```
 bash ./launch.sh
 ```